University Professor, RetiredB.A., M.A. and Ph.D., University of Pennsylvania

 - Community development

 - Urban and industrial policy

-Norman Glickman is University Professor at Rutgers University, a professorship created by the University’s Board of Governors.
-He carries out research and teaching in urban and public policy and studies the work of non-profit organizations.
-He is also a certified mediator of public policy disputes.
+Norman Glickman is a retired University Professor at Rutgers University, a professorship created by the University’s Board of Governors.
+During his tenure, he conducted research and teaching in urban and public policy and studied the work of non-profit organizations.
+He was also a certified mediator of public policy disputes.